 Talking to people

-The aim is to talk to like-minded people about things you’re both interested in.
-It’s not about asking if they have a job, or even trying to sell yourself.
+Talk about things you’re both interested in.
+It’s not about asking if they have a job or even trying to sell yourself.
 You are meeting people and talking about things you both have in common.
 These conversations can lead to future opportunities.

-Do not be afraid to talk to the person next to you.
 Start by talking about the presentation you’ve seen or something else you’re interested in.
-Do not worry if they do not want to talk, they might be nervous too.
+If someone does not want to talk, they might be nervous too.
 Just find someone else.

 Social media (again)